mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Installation

 It is recommended to use version 12.x or 14.x of Node.js.

-The minimum required version is still 10.x, but that may change soon.
+The minimum required version is still 10.x, **but that may change soon**.

 This adapter uses the [node-canvas](https://www.npmjs.com/package/canvas) library for some map-related functionality which may require the installation of some additional packages.